AdmiralCloud/ac-keylock/README.md

 ```
 await keylock.releaseLock(params, [callback])
 // return values
-{ state: 200 } -> lock has been released and deleted
+{ status: 200 } -> lock has been released and deleted
 ```